mikenomitch/caddy-tlsnomad/README.md

 There are additional ENV variables for this plugin:

-- `CADDY_CLUSTERING_nomad_PREFIX` defines the prefix for the keys in the Secure Variable.
+- `CADDY_CLUSTERING_nomad_PREFIX` defines the prefix for the keys in the Variable.
 Default is `caddytls`

 ### Nomad ACL Policy

 To access Nomad you need a token with a valid ACL policy.
-Assuming you configured `cadytls` as your Secure Variable path prefix you can use the following settings:
+Assuming you configured `cadytls` as your Variable path prefix you can use the following settings:

 ```
 namespace "default" {
-  secure_variables {
+  variables {
     path "cadytls/*" {
       capabilities = ["write", "read", "destroy"]
     }
   }
 }
 ```

+## Acknowledgements

+This plugin code is based off of [pteich/caddy-tlsconsul](https://github.com/pteich/caddy-tlsconsul), big thanks to pteich for that.